MatthewNewsum/aws-resource-auditor-v2/README.md

 A comprehensive AWS infrastructure auditing tool that collects and reports on resources across multiple regions and services.

+## Preface

+- If you try to use this app its at your own risk
+- There is no support whatsoever
+- There is no warranty express or implied
+- I would appreciate suggestions to improve it so if you have ideas to help me make it better send them please
+- If theres a service you want I have not yet added let me know and ill see what i can do

+## Known Issues
+- Some services will not produce any output at all if theres nothing to report on (EMR and Organizations are 2 examples).
+I have created and tested these resources and they worked as I expected.

 ## Features

 - Multi-region resource discovery